qutip/qutip/doc/guide/guide-states.rst

     In [1]: chi = to_chi(S)
        ...: print(chi)

-One convienent property of the :math:`\chi` matrix is that the average gate fidelity with the identity map can be read off directly from the :math:`\chi_{00}` element:
+One convenient property of the :math:`\chi` matrix is that the average gate fidelity with the identity map can be read off directly from the :math:`\chi_{00}` element: